judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 - **Official Website:** [tcd.ie](https://www.tcd.ie/visitors/book-of-kells/)

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-book-of-kells.jpg alt="Judson stands in the great hall of the Book of Kells" description="The Book of Kells at Trinity College in Dublin" %}
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-book-of-kells.jpg alt="Judson stands in the great hall of the Book of Kells" description="The Book of Kells at Trinity College in Dublin" %}

 back to top